thecodingvivek/FC-TeamForge/README.md

 ```
 ### Backend Installation

 The frontend depends on a backend server for player management and team formation.
-Clone the backend repository:
+1. Clone the backend repository:

 ```bash
 git clone https://github.com/Thanus-Kumaar/FC-TeamForge-server.git
 ```
-Install backend dependencies:
+2. Install backend dependencies:

 ```bash
 npm install
 ```
-Start the backend server:
+3. Start the backend server:

 ```bash
 node server.js
 ```
 Ensure the backend server is running before starting the frontend.
 Run Frontend Locally

-Start the development server:
+4. Start the development server:

 ```bash
 npm run dev
 ```

+A detailed guide for integrating the backend has been provided by [@thecodingvivek](https://github.com/thecodingvivek).
+It covers all aspects of the backend setup, API integration, and interaction with the database.

 ## 🌍 Usage

 - **Add Players:** Navigate to the "Add Player" screen and input player details.